trentlarson/endorser-ch/README.md

 - fix error: user claims & confirmations not showing (currently by non-subject should be by issuer) -- add action_claim.startDateCanonical
    - and fill it
--- confirmation.did -> confirmation.agentDid
-   - and fill it
 -- add created date to each record
    - and fill it
--- remove action.claimEncoded, confirmation.origClaimEncoded, jwt.claimEncoded
+-- remove jwt.claimEncoded
-- fix mobile display
-  - in browser, to get the RHS to all show, turned off these in the second-to-last "inherited from" style: flex-direction & webkit-flex-direction and justify-content & webkit-justify-content
-- deploy at endorser.ch
 --- above is necessary for release to Voluntaryists
+- deploy .env for endorser.ch
+- deploy hostname for demo-uport
+- in confirmation, check whether it really is a JoinAction
 - try-catch around jwt.service resolveAuthenticator when not connected to internet
 - neo4j
 - report page: who has confirmations for an activity, test various data combinations (eg. action confirmed by self)